Manojython/PoseOutline/README.md

 # PoseOutline
-An implementation of Pose Estimation using OpenCV and Neural Nets
+An implementation of Pose Estimation using OpenCV